Affiliate Disclosure

 Cons: Being a dressing, it won't last as long as a coating or dye; needs redoing regularly.

 The five-minute refresh.
-When you want the grey gone fast — before a show or a sale photo — nothing's quicker or cleaner.
+When you want the gray gone fast — before a show or a sale photo — nothing's quicker or cleaner.
 Just know it's a top-up, not a permanent fix.

 5. Adam's Trim Restorer — Best Premium